I have the most absolute, groundbreaking, PERFECT idea for Suhoor — Overnight Slow Cooker Steel Cut Oats!

 - Add all ingredients to your slow cooker.
 Stir, cover, and cook on low for 4-6 hours.
 Slow cooker times can vary depending on the size of your slow cooker.

-- After placing the oatmeal in your bowl, shred the dates and stir to combine.
-Serve with a splash of milk to make it creamier, if desired.
+- After placing the oatmeal in your bowl, shred the dates as desired.
+I usually serve with it with a splash of milk.
 You may also add a little milk before reheating leftovers in the microwave.